zeroc-ice/ice-demos/php/Ice/optional/README.md

 language mappings, on this host.
 If you want to get started quickly, we recommend using the Python server.

-Then, if you are using an RPM installation of IcePHP, run the PHP
+Then, if you are using one of the Ice for PHP binary distributions, run the PHP client:
-client:

 ```
 php -f Client.php